 In the UK, the first areas to have electric lighting were the Thames Embankment and Holborn Viaduct in London.
 The first street fully lit by electricity however, was Mosley Street in Newcastle-upon-Tyne.
 The lamps used incandescent bulbs.

-According to research in Australia, modern street lighting with LEDs is also safer.
+According to research in Australia, modern street lighting with LED light bulbs is also safer.

 The LED bulbs cast a clear white light.
 This improves a driver’s peripheral vision, and boosts brake reaction time by 25%.

-LEDs are the latest in a centuries-old line of lighting systems for streets and paths.
+LED light bulbs are the latest in a centuries-old line of lighting systems for streets and paths.
 They’re also the best.
-It’s just a matter of time before LEDs appear in every public area and provide high-quality light for many years to come.
+It’s just a matter of time before LED light bulbs appear in every public area and provide high-quality light for many years to come.